-Council may also consider relaxation of the buffer requirements in Table 5-1 where it can be demonstrated that the adjoining land is extremely unlikely to be used for agriculture, forestry, rural industry or other such user.
-In such cases, the adjoining land will need to comprise of remnant vegetation either with high conservation value or located on land with limited development potential, such as extremely steep slopes, narrow gullies or wetlands.
+Council may also consider relaxation of the buffer requirements in Table 5-1 where it can be demonstrated that the adjoining land is extremely unlikely to be used for agriculture, forestry,

 5.9.1.3 Vegetation buffers

 Vegetation buffers may be used to reduce the total buffer distance required between dwellings and adjoining land uses.
 However, caution must be exercised when considering the appropriateness of a vegetation buffer.
 Vegetation buffers take time to establish, require on-going maintenance and are subject to storm and insect damage.
 Trees only have a limited life span.
 Therefore, vegetation buffers will not be appropriate in all circumstances.